Staying on Track: Efficient Trajectory Discovery with Adaptive Batch Sampling: Background

-\Cref{fig:citycovid_top50} shows the calibrated deaths and hospitalizations trajectories from the CityCOVID model reported in \citet{Ozik2021}.
+\Cref{fig:citycovid_top50} extends this intuition beyond a simple pedagogical model and applies it to a real-world model that informed high-stakes decision-making: it shows the calibrated deaths and hospitalizations trajectories from the CityCOVID model reported in \cite{Ozik2021}.
 For each input parameter, 30 stochastic replicates are shown (grey), together with their mean trajectory (blue).
 The figure illustrates that while mean trajectories can align well with the observed data (black dots), the individual realizations underlying these means can vary substantially, with many diverging away from the empirical outcomes.
 This variability highlights the influence of replicates in stochastic simulation models, where distinct realizations under identical parameters may produce very different epidemic trajectories.
 Consequently, calibration approaches that rely solely on matching mean behavior can conceal the presence of poor-quality trajectories and may fail to capture the specific realizations that are consistent with observed dynamics.
 This example serves as the primary motivation behind our goal of developing trajectory-oriented calibration approaches, which explicitly target the joint estimation of parameters and stochastic realizations, with the objective of identifying individual trajectories that align closely with the data.
-This also motivates us to look at the effectiveness of the calibration algorithm and the quality of the discovered trajectories through the lens of \emph{errors} of the individual trajectories by the means of RMSE (root mean-squared error).
-More discussion follows in~\Cref{sec:simulation_results}.
+This also motivates us to look at the effectiveness of calibration algorithms and the quality of the discovered trajectories through the lens of \emph{errors} of the individual trajectories by the means of RMSE (root mean-squared error).
+More discussion follows in \Cref{sec:simulation_results}.